 Love is one of those abstract concepts that is so subjective, it causes many people confusion.
-There is a hierarchy of feelings, from crushes to infatuation to true love, but how do you know where you stand?
+There is a hierarchy of feelings, from crushes to infatuation to true love, so how do you know where you stand?
 Long-lasting relationships are based on mature love and a healthy relationship; this is the type of love that, while not perfect (who is?), can weather any storm.
 It takes a lot of effort and hard work, yes, but for those looking for a committed, meaningful relationship, it can be worth it.

-What Are the Ingredients for a Healthy Relationship?
+The Ingredients for a Healthy Relationship

 But what exactly does it take to get to this stage in a relationship?
 Most experts agree, however, that if you're thinking, "I want a mature love that I can feel free to be myself and know that my partner has my back," there are distinct characteristics that most solid relationships are grounded in.

 This is by no means an exhaustive list, however, experts say you're on the right track if your relationship can be characterized by the following:

 - Respect: That means mutual respect, as we all know relationships are a two-way street.
 "If you find yourself showing more respect to people you hardly know than you show your partner, take a step back and revisit your priorities," writes Devon Corneal in Real Simple, though he is not a therapist or relationship expert and instead derives insights from a decade of marriage.

 - Open Communication: “Knowing that you are being heard is one of the experiences most likely to cement a feeling of connection to another,” according to F. Diane Barth, L.C.S.W, for Psychology Today.